 However, as timelines are usually basic, you should use them along with other tools like kanban boards for efficient project management.

-The Timeline view in ClickUp gives you the flexibility you deserve to visualize tasks and schedules as days, weeks, or months.
+- ClickUp: With ClickUp’s timeline feature you have the flexibility to visualize tasks and schedules as days, weeks, or months.

 Project management is like driving a car. 🚘